-The member of staff should take into account all relevant circumstances and use their professional judgement to determine whether the item should be delivered to the police, retained, returned to the owner or disposed of.
-In taking into account all relevant circumstances the member of staff should consider:
+The member of staff should consider all relevant circumstances and use their professional judgement to determine whether the item should be delivered to the police, retained, returned to the owner or disposed of.
+In considering all relevant circumstances the member of staff should consider:

-• whether it is safe to dispose of the item; and

-• whether and when it is safe to return the item.
+- whether it is safe to dispose of the item; and - whether and when it is safe to return the item.